Christopher-DSA/Statistical-Modelling-Project/README.md

 ## Challenges
 Learning the api's in such a short time frame was an interesting experience, this project gave me a major confidence boost when it comes to learning future API's.

-Parsing data, the different combinations of dictionries and lists in each json file was at first difficult to work with.
+Parsing data was tricky at first, the different combinations of dictionries and lists in each json file was jargon to me when starting but now through this practice I am comfortable performing parsing tasks.

 ## Future Goals
-(what would you do if you had more time?)
  If I had more time I would try different combinations of independent variables vs the rating of the restaurant to see if certian poi's being near a bar actually does